 Like any hair colouring product, hair developer can damage your hair if not used carefully.
 Always make sure your hair condition is up for having chemicals applied to it.

-And give your hair lots of TLC before, during and after bleaching or colouring!
+And give your hair lots of TLC before, during and after bleaching or coloring!

 Parting words.